Learning Through Discovery - Gateways School

 LATEST NEWS

-Below is a link to our Autumn term issue of Cherryvine.
-In this issue, we focus on ‘growth’ as well as a round up of this term’s trips and events which included...
+Below is a link to our Spring term issue of Cherryvine.
+In this issue, we focus on academic leadership and chat with our Deputy Heads, Mrs Prince and Mrs Carver.
+We also...

 Read more

-Below is a link to our Summer term issue of Cherryvine.
-In this issue, we focus on wellbeing as well as a round up of this term’s trips and events which included...
+Below is a link to our Autumn term issue of Cherryvine.
+In this issue, we focus on languages, enrichment as well as a round up of this term’s trips and events.
+Enjoy...

 Read more